mwilliamson/mammoth-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.5.0 =

+* Handle unsuccessful image uploads where the HTTP request succeeds, but WordPress rejects the file.
+Fixes an issue where documents with EMF images couldn't be imported.

 = 1.4.0 =

 * Update mammoth.js to 1.3.1.
 This includes new ways to map styles, such as